The Oldest Cure in the World

 Longlisted for the Next Big Idea Club.

-From Steve: The Oldest Cure in the World is about the history and science of fasting as well as my experiences with the practice.
-The book grew out of a cover story I wrote for Harper’s a decade ago—a long gestation that I hope has yielded a more complete and livelier chronicle of fasting than has ever been told.
+From Steve: The Oldest Cure in the World, published by Abrams Press, is about the history and science of fasting as well as my own experiences with the practice.
+The book grew out of a cover story I wrote for Harper’s a decade ago—a long gestation that I hope has yielded a more complete and livelier chronicle of fasting than has been told before.
 In addition to the North American and UK hardback, ebook, and audiobook, which were published in the fall of 2022, a Spanish edition, La cura más antigua del mundo, is available from Gaia Ediciones, and a Bulgarian edition will follow.
 To learn more, click here.

 The Unquiet Grave